 At the end of this course, participants will be able to:

-- Describe and explain the main geriatric syndromes that have an impact on the clinical management of older adults in the emergency department;
+- Describe the main geriatric syndromes that have an impact on the clinical management of older adults in the emergency department

-- Resolve complex clinical situations involving older adults that are commonly seen in the emergency department.
+- Solve complex clinical situations involving older adults that are commonly seen in the emergency department

 A wide range of Geriatric Emergency Medicine topics is covered by this course: